volpatto/simple_pybind_example/README.md

 ## Prerequisites

 I create isolated environments with [conda](https://conda.io/en/latest/).
-You can use and create an environment with all the requirement just doing in the repo root:
+You can use and create an environment with all the requirement just doing the following in the repo root:

 ```console
 conda env create -f environment.yml